-The recurring observations noted on this year's inspection were: barrier wall spalling, missing delineation, pavement edge drop-offs, inlet damage and pavement spalling.
+The recurring observations noted on this year's inspection were barrier wall spalling, curb damage, missing delineation, faded signs, pavement edge dropoffs, erosion, inlet damage and pavement spalling and cracking.

 Minor barrier spalling was observed at various locations throughout the corridor as illustrated in Figure 2.
 There were multiple areas of erosion under bridges and landscape areas as illustrated in Figure 3.
+Also noted were areas of pavement cracking and spalling as noted in Figures 4 and 5.

-There are multiple isolated locations of pavement edge drop offs as illustrated in Figure 4.
-Also noted were areas of curb spalling as illustrated in Figure 5.
-Delineation was missing on the metal beam guard fence in one location as illustrated in Figure 6.
+There are multiple isolated locations of pavement edge drop offs as illustrated in Figure 6.
+Also noted were areas of curb damage.
+Delineation was missing on the concrete traffic barrier (CTB) and on the metal beam guard fence in various locations as illustrated in Figure 7.
+Several clearance signs were faded as noted in Figure 8.

-A recurring observation from the previous year inspection is broken curb inlets on the section South of IH-635.
-Some locations have exposed reinforcement as illustrated in Figure 7.
-A separate report was provided
+A recurring observation noted last year was broken curb inlets on the section South of IH-635.
+Those areas were repaired in a recent project.

-Figure 2: DNT barrier wall spall NB north of Gaylord Pkwy
+Figure 2: DNT barrier wall spall NBML S of Eldorado Pkwy

-Figure 3: DNT planting bed erosion at Gaylord Parkway
+Figure 3: DNT Erosion at Stewart Creek bridge